lud77/Factorize/README.md

 - [ ] Groupings
 - [ ] Stepper-type panels or endpoints or connections, still not sure which

+- [ ] Needs more orthogonality: possibility to set both inputs and outputs from execute or onPulse, etc

 --- Bugs / Performance

 - [x] Window resize causes slowdown and stalling --- PROBABLY FIXED
 - [x] Connectors losing contact with panels

 - [ ] Only render panels in view
 - [ ] Disallow Value-type signals from creating feedback loops
+- [x] Stopping clock connected to dice makes dice output go undefined
+- [ ] Deletion of panels must affect also panelCoords

 --- QA

 - [ ] Add tests

+--- NOTES

+- If possible decouple UI panels from Pulse-activated panels

+- When having a UI panel that also has Pulse-type inputs pins, the two avenues of activation may end up overwriting each other's outputs causing bugs